Spiced Banana Date Smoothie – Great For Pregnancy

-This smoothie is so delicious in so many variations, but remember that bananas and dates can both easily be outshined.
+This smoothie is so delicious in so many variations, but keep in mind that bananas and dates can both easily be outshined.
 If you really want to balance the flavors here, start light on the spices.
 You can always add more, but you can never take away.

 Every banana is different